gardener/gardener-extension-provider-openstack/docs/usage-as-operator.md

 + specify the allowed policy values (e.g. `affintity`, `anti-affinity`) in this section.
 Only the policies in the allow-list will be available for end-users.
 + make sure that your OpenStack project has enough server group capacity.
 Otherwise, shoot creation will fail.

+If your OpenStack system has multiple `volume-types`, the `storageClasses` property enables the creation of kubernetes `storageClasses` for shoots.
+Set `storageClasses[].parameters.type` to map it with an openstack `volume-type`.
+Specifying `storageClasses` is optional and can be omitted.

 An example `CloudProfileConfig` for the OpenStack extension looks as follows:

 ```yaml